brut0s/Rasp-Connect/README.md

  Upon every Time you run the program to Connect to Wireless Network it Removes Existing Wpa_supplicant file and Replaces it with a new one.

+To Use the Script Without Internet Access:

+Download the Zip file and extract to external usb and transfer to the Raspberry Pi.

+then "cd Rasp-Connect"

+"sudo python rasp-connect.py"